MicrosoftDocs/azure-devops-docs/docs/repos/git/pull-requests.md

 ## Add details to PRs

 On the **New pull request** page, describe your changes so others can see what problems the changes solve.
+Just as in an existing PR, you can see the **Files** and **Commits** in your PR on separate tabs.
 You can change the PR title, add reviewers, link work items, and add tags and a detailed description to explain your changes.

 When you're ready to have your changes reviewed, select **Create** to create the PR.